wmtford/HHplusMET/README.md

 - arg4: NLSP mass.
 This is used for the signal models, so I just put a 0 for anything else Example running "./ALPHABET 1 MC2016 1 600" - runs the 1D TChiHH(600,1) mass point for 2016, removing the events that overlap with the resolved.

+If you wish to run the 1D T5HH FullSIM samples, you will need to change the bool in `skimSamples.cc` (https://github.com/emacdonald16/HHplusMET/blob/v2021/src/skimSamples.cc#L81-L82) and the bool in `ALPHABET.cc` (https://github.com/emacdonald16/HHplusMET/blob/v2021/scripts/ALPHABET.cc#L27).

 You can also batch-submit the ALPHABET code, see above.

 Included in `ALPHABET` are a variety of bools and functions to run the signal systematics.
 These are best run using batch submission, changing the